rkiliankehr/autoscan/README.md

 Configure Postprocessing
 ------------------------

+Currently there are two possible postprocessing mechanisms:

+* The first one moves the generated PDFs into a dedicated archives folder and removes all other files.
+* The second one just removes all files for all completed jobs.

+Thus, jobs which could not be finished will remain such that some later sending could be performed.

+We use a `cron` job for user `root` for performing the post processing.

 *Option 1*

 Create the archive directory in case you would like to keep the generated PDF around.

+    # sudo - su
     # mkdir /archive/autoscan
     # ln -sf /opt/autoscan/autoscan-postprocessing /opt/autoscan/autoscan-archive
     # crontab -e